ZhiyueZ/CTDT/README.md

-# CTDT
+# Continuous-Time Decision Transformer
-Continuous-Time Decision Transformer.
+Implementation of Continuous-Time Decision Transformer.
 AISTATS 2023 (link to be updated).

 Our implementation builds on the codebase of [DT](https://github.com/kzl/decision-transformer).
 We also include the two new survival environments introduced in the paper in `env`.